-A Level 2 Fitness Instructor Course is the starting point in the fitness industry.
-From here you can build on your skills and experience to charge a higher fee or even go on to study a Level 3 Personal Trainer Course to increase your salary even more.
-As a Level 3 Personal Trainer you can then build on your skillset through Continuous Personal Development (CPD) Courses.
+A Level 2 Fitness Instructor Course is the stepping stone into the fitness industry.
+From this point, you can build on your skills and experience to progress in salary and charge a higher fee.
+Alternatively, you can go on to study a Level 3 Personal Trainer Course, which allows you to offer one-to-one sessions which open new earning opportunities.
+As a Level 3 Personal Trainer, you can then build on your skillset and knowledge by studying Continuous Personal Development (CPD) Courses.

 As a highly experienced and qualified elite personal trainer you can earn up to £100/hour.
 It takes many years of experience and personal development to reach this level but a Level 4 Personal Training Course is a perfect launchpad to this high level of qualification and salary.

-It is also important to consider your expenses when it comes to your service area.
-In London you may have higher expenses such as travel and living costs compared to Nottingham where your expenses may not be as high.
+It is also essential to consider your expenses when it comes to your service area.
+In London, you may have higher expenses such as travel and living costs compared to Nottingham where your costs may not be as high.

 As a newly qualified personal trainer, your pay can be between £15K- £24K.
 To earn £24,000 per year you will need to work 25 hours a week at £20 per hour.
 To have 25 hours booked in a week, you need 12 -13 regular personal training clients who use your services twice a week.

-For this reason, Personal Trainers working in a gym offers lower pay than working as a freelance Personal Trainer.
-However, this is a great way to start your career and work your way up to freelance or even gym management.
+For this reason.
+Personal Trainers who chose to work in a gym are offered lower pay than those working as freelance Personal trainers.
+However, this is a great way to start your career and work your way to freelance or even gym management.

-You will also need to take into account what is deducted from these figures to understand your take home pay.
+You will also need to consider what is deducted from these figures to understand your take-home pay.
 For a freelance personal trainer, expenses can be high, they include insurance, property rental, cost of specialised courses, qualifications and income taxes.

 As a Personal Trainer, there are endless opportunities for Continuous Personal Development (CPD) which enables you to specialise in specific areas and raise your hourly rate to reflect a higher level of expertise and explore different career paths.

-We have found that Kettlebells, sports nutrition , lower back pain exercises, suspension equipment, treating GP referred client, pre-and post-natal exercises and weight loss management are the most required specialisms.
+We have found that Kettlebells, sports nutrition, lower back pain exercises, suspension equipment, treating GP referred clients, pre-and post-natal exercises and weight loss management are the most required specialisms.
 These are part of the Level 4 Personal Training Diploma.